SethGibson/ofxRSSDK/README.md

 _This Project IS NOT DEAD!
 I Apologize for the lack of updates, work's been a bear lately and sadly I don't get as much time to devote to community projects as I'd like.
-Change Is Coming!_
+Change Is Coming! ...and to that I should add they'll probably be BREAKING changes, since I want to bring the interfaces for both the ofx addon and the Cinderblock into some sort of line._

 ofxRSSDK
 ========